 It’s not really All Included

-A welcome feature on Celebrity Cruises has been All Included promotional fares, that include basic wi-fi, the basic beverage package and –until recently–gratuities.
+A welcome feature on Celebrity Cruises has been promotional All Included fares, that include basic wi-fi, the classic beverage package and –until recently–gratuities.
 But there’s been a change you need to know about.
-As of October, 2023, the package no longer includes shipboard gratuities, which range between $18 and $24 per guest per day depending on stateroom category and will appear on your bill at the end of the cruise.
-In our concierge-level suite, that meant and extra $18.50 a day each for me and my wife, totalling $259 for the week appearing on our bill at the end of the cruise.
+The package no longer includes crew gratuities, which range between $18 and $23 per guest per day depending on stateroom category and will appear on your bill at the end of the cruise.
+In our Aqua Classe-level suite, that meant and extra $19 a day each for me and my wife for the 10 days of our cruise.

-We opted for athepremium drinks package, which if bought before the start of the cruise adds about $24 a guest per day to the fare but gives you unlimited cocktails and wines and Champagnes that are priced at up to $17 a glass.
+The premum drink package gives you unlimited cocktails and wines and Champagnes that are priced at up to $19 a glass.
 Even with the premium package, you can end up paying an upcharge for top-shelf pours and there are specialty drinks on the Eden bar menu which are priced at $20 or more.
-Whether premium is right for you depends on your preferences, but we found it opens a range of options and saves the hassle of having to sign for drinks.
+Whether premium is right for you depends on your preferences.
 Every guest in a stateroom has to buy the same package.

 You can of course opt for a cruise-only fare if you don’t drink and can live without internet, but you’ll still have to pay extra for things like bottled water and coffees at the Café al Bacio.